Lung-Data/Data-processing-and-Model/README.md

    - *CT Image Files* — de-identified DICOMs

    - *Annotation Files* — CT in NIfTI format (from DICOM conversion)

+It is recommended that users select the folder containing the CT images imported into the ITK-SNAP 3.8.0 (http://itksnap.org), select DICOM Image Series for File Format, visualize the main image first, and then load the associated Nifti segment as a segment into ITK-SNAP.
+Label 1 (red) represents the tumor.

 ## Model
 ## 🧠Network Architecture